RedHatInsights/attache/README.md

-# Envoy
+# Attaché

 Simple container providing a kubectl port-forwarding proxy for linking a compose-based local development environment with services running in Kubernetes.

 ## Usage

-Envoy has been designed for use with docker-compose (or podman-compose) to link a set of locally running services with a pod running in Kubernetes.
-Each remote service should have its own envoy counterpart that is responsible for port-forwarding into the composed environment.
+Attaché has been designed for use with docker-compose (or podman-compose) to link a set of locally running services with a pod running in Kubernetes.
+Each remote service should have its own attaché counterpart that is responsible for port-forwarding into the composed environment.
 First of all, on your local machine, you should be authorized against the target Kubernetes cluster, i.e. `kubectl` should work locally and you should have a `kubeconfig file`.
 The compose entry requires the following environment variables to be set:

 | Variable  | Description                                         | Example value    |
 |-----------|-----------------------------------------------------|------------------|